When Expedia, the online travel platform, started, they were working on making the experience as snappy and convenient for their users as possible.

 Simple is not always the fastest or the most optimal.
 Simple is what works flawlessly, while fitting the expectations of the user.

-For example, say a university came up with an intelligent algorithm to filter admissions based on merit, without the students having to write long essays or give entrance tests.
+Say a university came up with an intelligent algorithm to filter admissions based on merit, without the students having to write long essays or give entrance tests.

 My hypothesis here would be that people would trust such a system far less, because their existing mental model tells them that to enter any good school worth entering, you need to put in a lot of effort.
 And the playground on which students are competing against each other to get admitted should be transparent.

 If someone is taking you in that easily without you having to put in a lot of effort, is the school even worth going to?

 Fintech apps today disburse loans with minimum effort on the borrower’s end.
 Getting a loan has become a simple two- to three-click process.
 How does this affect customer perception around loans and entities giving such loans?
 Does it significantly change human behaviour around how they see debt in the long run?